MUNsdh/readthedocs/docs/source/The Basics of Bubble.rst

 | **Picture Uploader** - Lets the user upload an image to the app.
 | **File Uploader** - Lets the user upload a file (of any type) to the app.
 |
 | In each element dropdown, you may notice that there is an option to "Install more..." at the bottom.
-Clicking this option opens the plugins page, which will be discussed later.
+Clicking this option opens the plugins page, which will be :ref:`discussed later<The Plugins Tab>`.
 These are all the basic UI elements that you will need to build your apps.
-..
-   We should hyperlink things we "talk about later"

 The Workflow Tab
 ----------------